bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 -1 means: the cookie will be stored until the browser is closed.
 1 and greater means: a cookie will be stored for X days.
 Please note: sessions and cookies are not working if you enable Ajax.
 They are currently not supported in the Ajax-version.
-Note furthermode: if enabling the cookies, these cookies will be saved: qsessionXX.
+Note furthermore: if enabling the cookies, these cookies will be saved: qsessionXX.
 XX is the quiz-ID.
 This cookies are not bad!
 You don´t need a cookie bar for it, but you need to tell about it at your GDPR-site.